kabelwerk/sdk-js/README.md

 Kabelwerk.connect();
 ```

 The `Kabelwerk` object takes care of automatically re-connecting when the connection drops, opening inboxes and rooms (see below), retrieving and updating user info, and logging (silent by default).
-There can be only one active connection at a time.

 Read more about [the Kabelwerk object](./docs/kabelwerk.md) in the docs.